 So you’ve figured out your offerings and set your prices, but what about getting the word out about your services?
 Networking guru, author, and investor J. Kelly Hoey shares practical ways you can grow your network authentically.

 Everybody Writes: Your Go-To Guide to Creating Ridiculously Good Content by Ann Handley

 As the saying goes, “Content is king” so if you’re a content creator, it’s imperative that you get good at writing well.
 In this handy guide, marketing expert Ann Handley shares the tips and tools on creating a sound strategy around content creation, publishing and production.

 Influencer: Building Your Personal Brand in the Age of Social Media by Brittany Hennessy

 Social media is without a doubt a gateway for much of the world’s connectivity.
 But as a freelancer, are you using it intentionally?
 Best-selling author and influential marketing expert Brittany Hennessy breaks down the major keys on how to pitch to your favorite companies, make money for being yourself, and grow your audience in the process.

 How to Win Friends and Influence People by Dale Carnegie

 For many people, this book is an oldie but goodie.
 Dale Carnegie shares timeless gems on what it takes to achieve success both professionally and personally, and maximize your potential.

 It wouldn’t be a complete book list if we didn’t include the founder of Freelancers Union, now would it?!
 This book is a favorite among many freelancers, and provides those new and not-so-new to freelancing with guidelines on everything from setting fees and writing contracts to finding the right health insurance and branding your services correctly.

-What are some titles that are on your personal reading list this year?
+What are some titles that are on your personal reading list?
 Tweet us at @freelancersu to let us know!